Accelerate data models

 When you do not want persistently accelerated data models to be rebuilt automatically

 By default Splunk software automatically rebuilds persistently accelerated data models whenever it finds that those models are outdated.
-Data models can become outdated when the search stored in the data model configuration in
+Data models can become outdated when the current data model search does not match the version of the data model search that was stored when the data model was created.

-In very specific cases you may want to disable this feature for specific accelerated data models, so that those data models are not rebuilt automatically when they become out of date.
+In rare cases you might want to disable this feature for specific accelerated data models, so that those data models are not automatically rebuilt when they become out of date.
 Instead it will be up to admins to initiate the rebuilds manually.
 Admins can manually rebuild a data model through the Data Model Manager page, by expanding the row for the affected data model and clicking Rebuild.

 See Manage data models.